nightscout/trio-docs/docs/EN/operate/build.md

 ## Special Section on Trio App Group

 * If you have never built Trio before - just follow the instructions on this page: return [Top of Page](#build-and-update)
-* If you have already built Trio and have added the Trio App Group: return [Top of Page](#build-and-update)
+* If you have already built Trio and have added the `Trio App Group`: return [Top of Page](#build-and-update)
-* If you have already built Trio, but you did not add the Trio App Group (or are not sure), please read this section for hints and help
+* If you have already built Trio, but you did not add the `Trio App Group` (or are not sure), please read this section for hints and help

 Instructions for [GitHub](#browser-build-after-app-group-change) | [Mac-Xcode](#mac-build-after-app-group-change)

 ### Browser Build after App Group Change

-In order to build the Trio app with Browser Build, you must assign the Trio App Group to 3 of the 4 identifiers for Trio.
+In order to build the Trio app with Browser Build, you must assign the `Trio App Group` to 3 of the 4 identifiers for Trio.

 #### Step 1: Create Trio App Group

-* Check if you have a Trio App Group: [List your App Groups](https://developer.apple.com/account/resources/identifiers/list/applicationGroup)
+* Check if you have a `Trio App Group`: [List your App Groups](https://developer.apple.com/account/resources/identifiers/list/applicationGroup)
-* Create a Trio App Group if you don't have one: [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/)
+* Create a `Trio App Group` if you don't have one: [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/)

 | NAME | Xcode version (NAME) | IDENTIFIER |
 |:--|:--|:--|